MrFriendCS/MrFriendCS.github.io/higher/sdd/H-SDD-Temp-Dates/instructions.md

 ## Task

 Convert all of the dates from US to ISO format.
 Convert all of the temperatures from Fahrenheit to Celsius.
-Write the data to a new csv file.
+Write the data to a new csv file, `dataISO.csv`.

 ## Top level design (Pseudocode)